TeaImporter/csbook/src/paper_2/2.3/search_algorithms.md

 This means that it checks the first element, then the second, third, etc.

-Therefore, linear search has an average (and worst case) time complexity of O(n), since the time grows at the same rate as the dataset grows.
+Linear search has an average (and worst case) time complexity of O(n), since the time grows at the same rate as the dataset grows.

 > [!NOTE]